smonty93/MAVISIM/docs/runningmavisimshort.md

 # Getting Started With MAVISIM

-A simple example script is provided in the form of a Jupyter Notebook in the github repo: `mavisim.ipynb`.
+A simple example script is provided in the downloaded data dependencies, in the form of a Jupyter Notebook `mavisim.ipynb`.
 Once the data dependencies are downloaded (see [install](install.md) for more info), the notebook can be ran:
 ```bash
 jupyter notebook mavisim.ipynb
 ```